GSC-Development/predictor/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Security

+This app implements security best practices:

+- **API Keys**: All external API keys are stored server-side only and never exposed to the client
+- **Authentication**: Firebase Auth handles user authentication securely
+- **Environment Variables**: Sensitive data is stored in environment variables that are git-ignored
+- **Server-Side API Calls**: External API calls are made from Next.js API routes, not client-side

+## API Routes

+- `/api/fixtures` - Fetch football fixtures from API Football
+- `/api/teams` - Fetch team information and logos
+- `/api/sync` - Sync fixture data with Firestore